 Ralf-Rainer Klatt, Vice Principal of Landessportbund Hessen, the umbrella organization of organized sports in Hesse defended the motion.
 He said, “When young people approach the clubs and say that [they] like to do e-sports as team sports, then that is something different than when the individual [is] alone with the console [or] computer.”

 “You have to consider e-sports as [a] part of the digitization process of our society, which [has] just arrived in sports”, Klatt said.
+In fact, many leading sportsbooks now offer e-sports odds.
+Though not yet as popular as their land-based counterparts, this newfangled market will undoubtedly continue to grow beyond German borders.

 If you ask me personally, there mustn’t be an issue considering esports as actual sports.
 If you go by definition, a sport is an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.
 And esports athletes exert themselves both physically and mentally.